Harold Ramirez Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.57 team ERA that ranks 21st among all league pitching staffs.
+- The Red Sox's 4.59 team ERA ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 204 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (205 total, 1.3 per game).

-- Houck (5-9) gets the starting nod for the Red Sox in his 20th start of the season.
-He's put together a 4.92 ERA in 97 2/3 innings pitched, with 91 strikeouts.

-- The righty's most recent appearance came on Wednesday against the Texas Rangers, when he went four innings, surrendering two earned runs while giving up three hits.
+- His most recent time out was on Wednesday, Sept.
+20 against the Texas Rangers, when the righty tossed three innings, surrendering eight earned runs while giving up eight hits.

-- The 27-year-old has an ERA of 4.92, with 8.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .250 batting average against him.
+- In 27 games this season, the 24-year-old has a 4.11 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.